gchumillas/eslint-plugin-mutate/README.md

 doSomething(mutItems)
 console.log(mutItems) // prints [2, 3] !!!
 ```

+Now it's impossible to accidentally mutate `mutItems` - the name itself warns you!

 **In summary:**
 - **Code clarity**: Makes it explicit when a function may mutate its parameters